gsxab/software_updater/README.md

 The software is composed of a server (this repo) and a front-end project.
 Access the main page configured.
-And the front-end would list all the pieces of software and make basic operation.
+And the front-end would list all the pieces of software and make basic operation, which is the list page.

+#### List Page

+Every software is listed with a link to its latest version information here.
+Click it to navigate to the version information page.
+The button on the top-right starts all tasks scheduled before now.

+#### Version Information Page

+Tool buttons at the bottom of the version page are navigations to the last/next version, and the “timeline” button opens the flow page.

+#### Flow Page

+The flow page is the current status of the task.

 ---